Discover heritage and culture, committees and places in the Township of Hamilton.

 Settlement of the Township began in the late 1700's and on February 14, 1791.
 The Township was officially named after Henry Hamilton, Lieutenant Governor of Quebec.
 By land and water we flourish is an expression of the Township's history and ongoing character, as well as its motto as seen in our Coat of Arms.

-A visit to Hamilton Township offers an incredible diversity of attractions for visitors with Rice Lake being the main attraction appealing to fishermen, nature lovers, water sports enthusiasts and the many people who simply wish to get away, get some fresh air, sunshine and relax.
+A visit to the Township of Hamilton offers an incredible diversity of attractions for visitors with Rice Lake being the main attraction appealing to fishermen, nature lovers, water sports enthusiasts and the many people who simply wish to get away, get some fresh air, sunshine and relax.

-Take a Self Guided Tour of Hamilton Township.
-Set your own destination and take time to tour the rich, outstanding history and heritage of Hamilton Township.
-Whether you are a non-resident vacationing or a Township resident "day-tripper", this tour is bound to please.
+Take a Self Guided Tour of the Township of Hamilton.
+Set your own destination and take time to tour the rich, outstanding history and heritage in our community.
+Whether you are visiting the area or a long-time Township resident, this tour is bound to please.

 Digital Heritage Story Map: Architectural Inventory

-The Township's Heritage Advisory Committee, in partnership with the Township's GIS program, has developed a digital map of 50+ heritage properties of interest throughout the Township.
-By visiting the Digital Heritage Story Map, you can read about the fascinating history of some of the Township's most unique existing and by-gone homes and structures, check out some never-before-seen historic and current photos, or plot a road-trip throughout the Township to visit these historical gems!
+The Township's Heritage Advisory Committee, in partnership with the Township's GIS program, has developed a digital map of 50+ heritage properties of interest throughout the community.
+Read about the fascinating history of some of the Township's most unique existing and by-gone homes and structures, check out some never-before-seen historic and current photos, or plot a road-trip throughout the Township to visit these historical gems!

 Please keep in mind that the properties in the Heritage Story Map are private residences and are to be viewed from the street only.
 Please respect the home owners and do not trespass on to private property.
 Enjoy!